weiganghuang/holops-1803/task1.md

     </config-template>

     ```
-    Complete tempalte file is available at [L2Vpn-template.xml](https://github.com/weiganghuang/HOLOPS-1803/blob/master/solution/L2Vpn/templates/L2Vpn-template.xml)

-    **You can find the solution template file from
+    **NOTE: For reference, you can find the solution template file from
-    `~/solution/L2Vpn/templates` of your NSO server, for your
+    `~/solution/L2Vpn/templates` of your NSO server.**
-    reference.**

 1. Save `L2Vpn-template.xlm`.
-If you edit the file from the windows
-    jumpstart server, remember to copy the file to NSO server, to
-    `~/packages/L2Vpn/templates/`

-### Deploy the service package L2Vpn
+### Deploy the Service Package L2Vpn

-Now you are ready to deploy the service package to NSO application.
+Now we are ready to deploy the service package to NSO application.

-1. At NSO server, check current packages in your NSO installation, make
-    sure cisco-iosxr ned appear under
+1. On the NSO server, check current packages in your NSO installation, make sure make sure cisco-iosxr ned appear under
     `ncs-run/packages`:

     ```